Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Introduction

-where $H(\pi)$ is the Fisher information matrix of $\pi$, relative to the Lebesgue measure $\d x$ of $\R^d$, and $M(\pi)$ is the second moment matrix of $\pi$.
-Evaluating the minorant $\mcJ_\KL^\uparrow(\cdot)$ requires in addition the computation of $m(\pi)=\E_\pi[X]$, the mean of the measure $\pi$.
-However, unlike for the LSI majorant $\mcJ_1(\cdot)$, there is no closed-form expression for the global minimizer of $\mcJ_\KL^\downarrow(\cdot)$.
+where $H(\pi)$ is the Fisher information matrix of $\pi$, and $M(\pi)$ is the second moment matrix of $\pi$.
+Evaluating the minorant $\mcJ_\KL^\uparrow(\cdot)$ requires in addition the computation of $m(\pi)=\E_\pi[X]$, the mean of the measure $\pi$. {The numerical estimation of $H(\pi)$, $M(\pi)$ and $m(\pi)$ is a classical problem in computational statistics, see \cite{ZCLSM22,haario2001adaptive,uribe2021cross,chen2020projected}.} To the best of our knowledge, there is no closed-form expression for the global minimizer of $\mcJ_\KL^\downarrow(\cdot)$.
 Nevertheless, we observe numerically that first order gradient descent methods converge to the same minimizer irrespective of the initialization.
-We therefore conjecture --- but cannot prove --- that $\mcJ_\KL^\downarrow(\cdot)$ is \emph{benignly non-convex}~\cite{sunWhenAreNonconvex2016} on the Grassmann manifold $\{U_r\in\R^{d\times r}: U_r^\top U_r = I_r\}$, and we leave this as a problem of independent interest left for future work.
+We conjecture that $\mcJ_\KL^\downarrow(\cdot)$ is \emph{benignly non-convex}~\cite{sunWhenAreNonconvex2016} on the Grassmann manifold, but we cannot prove this and leave this as a problem of independent interest for future work.

-We also consider adapting the reference measure~$\mu$ to be the best Gaussian approximation to~$\pi$, with mean~$m(\pi)$ and covariance~$C(\pi)$, given by $\mu = \mcN(m(\pi),\, C(\pi))$.
-In Theorem~\ref{thm:dimCDR_tilted} we show that this choice, combined with the dimensional LSI, leads to a majorization whose global minimizer is known in closed form.
-Intriguingly, this bound suggests that relative deviations between $\pi$ and its best Gaussian approximation are best captured by the relative changes between the Fisher information matrix~$H(\pi)$ and the precision matrix~$C(\pi)^{-1}$, in that
+Alternatively, in Theorem~\ref{thm:dimCDR_tilted} we consider the reference measure~$\mu = \mcN(m(\pi),\, C(\pi))$ matching the mean~$m(\pi)$ and covariance~$C(\pi)$ of the target measure~$\pi$.
+In this setting, the global minimizer of the majorization derived from the dimensional LSI admits a closed form solution.
+Intriguingly, this bound suggests that relative deviations between $\pi$ and its moment-matched Gaussian approximation are reflected in the relative changes between the Fisher information matrix~$H(\pi)$ and the precision matrix~$C(\pi)^{-1}$, in that

 where $\lambda_k(A,B) $ is the $k$-th largest eigenvalue of the generalized eigenvalue problem $Av = \lambda Bv$, and the columns of $U_r^\downarrow$ contain the first~$r$ generalized eigenvectors.